Top 5 things most people want from their jobs

 Trust in the workplace helps employees feel secure in their jobs.
 It reduces turnover and enables people to have a significant influence on others.

 Trust is essential for maintaining excellent morale and motivation.
-Employees are more likely to perform at a high level.
-They are trusted to determine the most effective way to do their jobs.
+Employees are more likely to execute at a high level.
+They are trusted to decide the most effective way to do their jobs.

 Bringing it all together